trolit/trolit/README.md

 <pre align="right">
 <div align="center">
-Developer that likes to invent, make and cooperate on solutions who sometimes does some kickboxing, watches movies or returns to great soundtracks from awesome composers.
-If you need any help or want to say
+Coding passionate leaving personal projects at GitHub who sometimes plays games or listens to the various music :D If you need any help or just want to say
-<strong>hello</strong>, invite me on Discord:)
+<strong>hello</strong>, meet me at Discord:)

 Hans Zimmer: <a href="https://youtu.be/sKFLpfv4hSY?list=PLCrKXyV2OjXiChtGSzLIQ4RHKvlzEdjnC">King Arthur</a>, <a href="https://youtu.be/f2omHyq6Lrg?list=PLCrKXyV2OjXiChtGSzLIQ4RHKvlzEdjnC">Last Samurai</a>
 Trevor Jones: <a href="https://youtu.be/ygNuRpwZqRU?list=PLCrKXyV2OjXiChtGSzLIQ4RHKvlzEdjnC">The Last of the Mohicans</a>